chip-e/Pomodoro-Timer/README.md

-# chip-e.github.io
+# Javascript Pomodoro Timer
-## Pomodoro timer in JavaScript
+A timer for Pomodoro time management technique